smj-dev/personal_setup/README.md

     --repo <repo name>=<repo path> \
   ```

-  The ´´--repo´´ argument can be given multiple times.
+  The ´--repo´ argument can be given multiple times.
 The generated script will create or attach to a tmux session with one `nvim` and one `shell` window for each repository.

 ---